temporalio/documentation/docs/use-cases-monitoring.md

 Scalability is another crucial advantage of using Temporal for periodic execution.
 Many use cases require periodic execution for a large number of entities.
 At Uber, some applications run recurring Workflows for each customer.
 Imagine 100s of millions parallel cron jobs that don't require a separate batch processing framework.

-Temporal support for long-running activities and unlimited retries also makes it a great fit for monitoring use cases.
+Temporal support for long-running Activities and unlimited retries also makes it a great fit for monitoring use cases.

 ## Example: Cluster Lifecycle Workflow

 Imagine a system that manages a large number of compute clusters.
 It monitors that a cluster is up and running, its CPU and network utilization, run backups and software upgrades.

-You can model these operational activities as one indefinitely long Workflow per cluster which can be alive anywhere from minutes to years, depending on the cluster lifetime.
-Each Workflow would run periodic activities, react to user commands via signals, and coordinate multiple potentially conflicting operations.
+You can model these operational Activities as one indefinitely long Workflow per cluster which can be alive anywhere from minutes to years, depending on the cluster lifetime.
+Each Workflow would run periodic Activities, react to user commands via signals, and coordinate multiple potentially conflicting operations.

 ## Next Steps